Learn to Sail at the EYC

 EYC Membership Required.
 Each student must be an EYC member in good standing.
 Students under the age of 25 must belong to the EYC within a family membership or as a student member.
-Students 25 and older must have a membership in one of the following categories — Single, Family or Senior.
+Students 25 and older must have a membership in one of the following categories — Single, Young Adult, Family or Senior.
 Please note–Student memberships are no longer available for purchase through lesson registration.
 They must be purchased through Club Express.
-Please contact the Membership Chair, Jodi Hoyerman at firstname.lastname@example.org for information and for a special discount code prior to purchasing a student membership.
+Please contact Membership Volunteer, Lisa Gifford, at firstname.lastname@example.org for more information.

 Scholarships.
 Scholarships funded by the Aaron R Moore Scholarship Fund are available to students ages 7-16 who are year round residents of Door County and who would not be able to enroll but for this fund.
 Students granted scholarships can enroll in any EYC sailing session.
 The scholarship process is simple and confidential.
 Parents seeking scholarships should contact the EYC Scholarship Chair at email@example.com prior to membership and lesson enrollment.
 Application should be made as soon as possible and prior to July 1.